justinhelmer/gh-release-manager/README.md

 **[all options](#options) available**

-As mentioned earlier, `grm-release(1)` is the default command run when no [sub-command](#sub-command) is specified.
-This will run all of the sub-commands in the following order:
+As mentioned earlier, `grm-release(1)` is the default command run when no [sub command](#sub-command) is specified.
+This will run all of the sub commands in the following order:

 1. [grm-download(1)](#grm-download1)
 2. [grm-jsdoc(1)](#grm-jsdoc1)